 Vestige – your Technical Experts including unusual analysis requests

 In a nutshell, Vestige doesn’t back down from unusual analysis or analysis involving rare situations.
 In reality, this is an area that Vestige is often called upon, even by other forensic companies.
-As a customer of ours once said “I’m not sure if Vestige has ever dealt with this, but I know that they’ll have an answer” I hope this blog shows that no matter what the situation, it pays to just give Vestige a call and see how we may help.
-Free Consultation.
+As a customer of ours once said “I’m not sure if Vestige has ever dealt with this, but I know that they’ll have an answer.”
+I hope this blog shows that no matter what the situation, it pays to just give Vestige a call and see how our team of digital forensics experts may help.

 by Greg Kelley, EnCE, DFCP, Chief Technology Officer at Vestige Digital Investigations